czq142857/NDC/data_preprocessing/README.md

 ## Requirements
 - Ubuntu
-- Python 3 with numpy, h5py and Cython
+- Python 3 with numpy, h5py, scipy and Cython

 Build Cython module in each subfolder:
 ```